-The channel's global switching and operating states (ON/OFF, normal/fault) are all contained in the SO-STATR register (see Table 13).
+The channel's global switching and operating states (ON/OFF, normal/fault) are all contained in the STATR register (see Table 13).
 The precise fault type can be found by reading out the FAULTR_s and STATR registers.
-The current channel settings (channel configuration) can be known by reading the PWMR, CONF, OCR, RETRYR, GCR, and DIAG registers (see section Serial output register assignment and further).
+The channel' settings (channel configuration) can be read back by reading the PWMR, CONF, OCR, RETRY, GCR, and DIAG registers.
+For more information, see Serial output register assignment.